-We’ve all heard stories about amazing people who overcome a hardship in order to continue doing what they love.
-That’s because humans are driven to create, to express, to do that one thing that we know in our hearts we were born to do.
+We’ve all been in situations where we have to dig in and endure hardships and setbacks in order to continue doing what we love.
+We do it because humans are driven to create, to express, to do that one thing that we know in our hearts we were born to do.
 For many of us, creative expression is that thing.
 It certainly is for Joyce Washor, author of Think Big, Paint Small, a book dedicated to the art of miniature paintings.

 Joyce didn’t start out working on tiny substrates, but a developing problem in her shoulder left her unable to lift her arm to paint as she had in the past.
 Of course, that didn’t stop her from making art.
 She simply began working with more manageable, even miniature, boards and canvases, and with positive results.

 “Many of the painting principles that I learned throughout the years didn’t make sense to me until I started painting on a smaller scale,” Joyce says.
 “Working small gives me more time and energy to devote to each painting, from mixing the right colors to paying attention to the brushwork and composition … The small paintings have all the same attention to detail that my larger paintings had.
 I don’t need to choose different objects to paint, but how I paint them has changed.
 I need to be more decisive with color choices and concentrate on using brushstrokes to define space and forms concisely.
 This has made my paintings stronger.”

 Curious to try painting small yourself?
 In the following excerpt, you’ll learn how to arrange a composition for a miniature painting.
 Discover the rest of Joyce’s tips and lessons when you get your copy of Think Big, Paint Small today.

 Scaling Down Your Compositions for Miniature Paintings